 The Doberman Pinscher is a large-sized dog breed.
 He weighs between 60 and 100 pounds, and he measures between 24 to 28 inches.
 Making him big enough to put off most wannabe intruders.
 He is athletic and muscular.
 Well proportioned, he is a ‘proper looking dog,’ as some would say.
 But he also carries himself elegantly, and with his long thick neck, he holds his head proudly.

 His head is described as wedge-shaped, and his muzzle is long and slender.
-Their eyes are almond-shaped and large, and always alert in appearance.
+Their eyes are almond-shaped and large and always alert in appearance.
 His ears are long and triangle-shaped.
-According to his breed standard, his ears are usually cropped, which stand erect.
+According to his breed standard, his ears are usually cropped and stand erect.
 But when they are left in their large natural state, they drop down, making his face look similar to a Dachshund.

 Coat & Colors

-The Doberman has a short double coat.
+The Doberman has a short single coat.
 His hair is thick and hard, but it is smooth and silky to the touch.
-The undercoat is sometimes colored gray, but usually, it is black.
+Some Dobies have a thin gray undercoat around the neck, but this is rare.
 He is a moderate shedder all year round, but thankfully his grooming routine is relatively simple.
 When it comes to colors, only four are permissible for show.
 These are black and rust, blue and rust, fawn and rust, red and rust.
 In the world of dog coats, the color blue is similar to steel gray rather than blue.
 Black and rust is the most common Doberman color.

 Dobermans need at least 60 minutes of intense exercise every day.
 But he could happily spend hours hiking and adventuring if you are a very active family.
 His exercise needs to be enthusiastic and not just an hour’s stroll around the block.
 It needs to be an hour off-leash exploring the forest.
 Or an hour of playing fetch in the park.
 Or constant playtime in the doggy park etc.